rsmorgan1/SaaS_Customer_Lifecycle/README.md

 **Cross-system analysis of customer health, revenue dynamics, and churn drivers using five operational datasets.**

-Built to demonstrate the analytical workflow of a BI & AI Analyst on a SaaS Finance team — joining data across billing, CRM, product telemetry, and support systems to surface actionable insights for executive decision-making.
+Built to demonstrate the analytical workflow of a BI & AI Analyst on a SaaS Finance team - joining data across billing, CRM, product telemetry, and support systems to surface actionable insights for executive decision-making.

 ---

 ## The Business Question

 A SaaS company has customer data scattered across five operational systems.
 Leadership needs a unified view to answer: *Where is revenue growing?
 Where is it leaking?
-Which customers are at risk — and what can we do about it?*
+Which customers are at risk, and what can we do about it?*

 ## Datasets